-The credit quality of cash, cash equivalents and restricted cash is assessed by reference to external credit ratings obtained from S&P and Fitch in the table below.
+The credit quality of cash and cash equivalents is assessed by reference to external credit ratings obtained from S&P in the table below.

 Due to market conditions, the approval of credit risk is subject to a more strict process involving all levels of senior management.
 A Group credit committee monitors material credit exposures on a Group wide basis.

-See Note 12 for further disclosure on credit risk.
+See Note 12 for further disclosures on credit risk.